Last updated on December 8th, 2021 at 05:33 pm

-One of my favorite additions to my home gym has been my set of dumbbells.
+One of my favorite additions to my home gym has been a set of dumbbells.
 A nice set of dumbbells moves you miles closer to never having to use a commercial gym again.
-They can be used for a tremendously wide array of exercises and for me, are even more important than the Olympic bar and bumper plates (see my article on bumper plates here).
+In my opinion, they are even more versatile and important than your barbell and plates.

 If money and space were no object, this is what I would buy without a second thought.
 I love working out with this type of dumbbell.
 They are well made, fit great in my hand, and it’s really easy to pick up a different weight when needed.
 They look amazing and lend a very cool feel to your home gym.
 There’s something about seeing a big rack of dumbbells that makes me want to work out.

 Unfortunately, I don’t have the space.
 Even a compact rack for dumbbells takes up 33″x 22″ or more.
 Space is often at a premium for most home gyms.
 And that space is usually taken up by larger equipment.
 Things like squat racks, treadmills, and rowers all take up significant space.
 There is often no room left for a rack of dumbbells.
 My garage space is no different.

 The benefits of this type of dumbbell set are many.
 It’s the fastest way to change weights between exercises and sets.
 It allows you to superset without having to adjust or change out your weight.
 Their form factor allows for movements you can’t do with loadable or adjustable dumbbells.